Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 • Returning visitors

-If you are looking to capture a piece of vintage Mexico on your vacation then the best area to stay in Puerto Vallarta is the Romantic Zone or la Zona Romantica.
+If you are looking to capture a piece of old Mexico on your vacation then the best area to stay in Puerto Vallarta is the Romantic Zone or la Zona Romantica.
 You might also hear it referred to as Old Town.

 This neighborhood is full of smaller, budget friendly hotels, boutique hotels, condos and even a hostel or two.
-The larger hotels are somewhat bigger but there’s no mega resorts like you’ll find in the Hotel Zone.
-It also has the highest concentration of restaurants and bars in all of Puerto Vallarta.
-Which means it can be a bit loud at times.
+The larger hotels are somewhat big but there’s no mega resorts or all-inclusives like you’ll find in the Hotel Zone.

 A street view of the Romantic Zone one of the best areas to stay in Puerto Vallarta